Initial Intake Assessment: $200/session

 Individual Therapy Session: $160/50 minute session

 All payments are due at the time of session.
-I accept payment via all major credit cards as well as through cash, checks, or Health Savings Account (HSA).
+I accept payment via all major credit cards as well payment through a Health Savings Account (HSA).

 If you are unable to attend a session, please make sure you cancel at least 24 hours beforehand.
 Cancellations made with less than 24 hours notice will be billed at the full session cost.

 Embodied Empowerment, PLLC is an out of network provider and does not accept insurance directly.
 Depending on your plan, you may be eligible for out of network benefits that reimburse a portion of your counseling services.
 Please contact your provider to verify how your plan compensates you for psychotherapy services.
 Upon your request, I will provide you with a receipt at the end of each month which you can submit to your health insurance company directly for reimbursement.